 I like the current me: there are still improvements that can be made – there will likely always be – but I have learnt from and forgiven my past self’s fuck-ups and failures and I reckon my future self will give current me some props.

-With depression, work can be a welcome balm or a constant irritant.
+With depression, work can be a soothing salve or a constant irritant.
 I work in consultancy because I like solving problems and helping people, and I’m good at it.
 When I’m at work, I have total focus and make good and valid decisions quickly, with little hesitation.
 I’ve noticed that friends with depression operate similarly, it’s like we have 2 personas: 1 for work and the other for everything else.
-I think the only thing to guard against here is the tendency to throw oneself into work in avoidance of other life issues: I’ve been guilty of that so many times.
+I think the only thing to guard against here is the tendency to throw oneself into work in avoidance of other life issues: I’ve been guilty of that many times.

 Doing what you’re good at isn’t necessarily doing what you enjoy.
 You have a job – good.
 It provides sufficient cash for the basic needs of yourself and those that depend on you – great.
 Your family wants for nothing – excellent.
 You hate it – damn!

 If you hate your job, don’t worry, you are not alone.
 Work for many people is not what they love.
 For some, it is just a way to put food on the table and keep a roof overhead.
-The World would likely be a happier place, If we could get to giving people a decent living wage for doing jobs that they like and are good at, but we’re not there yet.
+The World would likely be a happier place, if we could get to giving people a decent living wage for doing jobs that they like and are good at, but we’re not there yet.

 Most of your waking hours are probably consumed by work, so if you hate your job, you should do something about it.
 Find a way to make it better or find a new job.
 I don’t know how many people are dependent on you but driving yourself into an early grave isn’t going to ultimately benefit them – even if you have a fantastic death-in-service package.